U.S. Department of State Seal

 Available

-Special Seal(s) / Color / Format: Certificates are generally printed electronically with an official seal of the chief of the issuing office on white paper.
+Special Seal(s) / Color / Format: Printed with an official seal of the chief of the issuing office where the marriage was accepted.

-Procedure for Obtaining: A Certificate of Acceptance can be issued at the district office where the marriage reporting took place.
-Other district offices or Korean diplomatic missions abroad will not be able to issue this certificate.
-Individuals can apply for the issuance of these certificates with personal ID at an issuing office in person.
-Qualified family members (parents, spouse, children, siblings, etc.) may apply on an individual’s behalf; a third party can only apply with a power of attorney.
+Procedure for Obtaining: Certificate of Acceptance can be issued at the local government office where the marriage report took place and accepted.
+Other government offices or Korean diplomatic missions abroad will not be able to issue this certificate.
+Applicants can obtain their certificates in person with a personal ID at an issuing office.

 Certified Copies Available: Certified copies are not available.